CAD Interoperability | Autodesk

 Open files saved in the next release of Inventor for single-year backwards compatibility.

-Import and export building information models natively from Revit to reference as you model BIM objects or custom-fabricated designs.
+Import and export building information models natively from Revit to reference as you model BIM objects or customised-fabricated designs.

-Define how properties from each file type map to Inventor file properties to minimize manual re-entry of metadata.
+Define how properties from each file type map to Inventor file properties to minimise manual re-entry of metadata.

-Associatively reference native DWG files into your 3D models to use as the basis for part modeling or assembly skeletal modeling.
+Associatively reference native DWG files into your 3D models to use as the basis for part modelling or assembly skeletal modelling.

 Read how building product manufacturers can create BIM content from their CAD models with the appropriate level of detail.

-Learn how Autodesk partner ITI can help you automate the migration of intelligent, fully featured CAD data from CATIA V5, NX, Creo/Wildfire, Solid Edge, and SOLIDWORKS.
+Learn how Autodesk partner ITI can help you to automate the migration of intelligent, fully featured CAD data from CATIA V5, NX, Creo/Wildfire, Solid Edge and SOLIDWORKS.

 Image courtesy of ITI